FREE Vehicle Search

 Tire Alignment and Tread: The condition and function of your tires will be tested, with a professional taking a look at everything from your tire pressure to the depth of tread your tires have left.
 The correct tire pressure will depend on what type of vehicle you have, as well as the weather in your region.
 For example, If you live in a colder climate, the pressure in your tires will fall more rapidly.

-Braking System: A complete vehicle inspection will take extra care checking your brakes, measuring the thickness of your brake pads and rotors, as well as the diameter of your brake drums.
+Braking System: A vehicle inspection will take extra care checking your car brakes, measuring the thickness of your brake pads and rotors, as well as the diameter of your brake drums.
 These inspections also look at your parking brake, brake hoses, brake fluid, and any other systems related to braking (like your ABS.)

 - Lights (turn signals, brake lights, headlights, etc.)